 Sometimes when vagabonding, you begin to miss your home country, customs, and culture.
 As a green traveler, you should remember to not only respect, but also to entrench yourself in the local culture wherever you are.
 When I lived in Russia, there was a bar run by an American expat that we visited often.
 Yes, it was fun to have a hamburger and banana split once in a while, but we could have been frequenting truly local spots, sipping Baltika in beer tents or downing vodka in the park.
 The “Western lifestyle” usually has to be imported, and transportation of goods is a sure way to increase your carbon footprint.
 Live locally…you went there for a reason, right?

 The best way to be a green traveler is to keep traveling slowly.
 Bus, bike, walk, or train.
 Try to avoid air travel.
 Planes have a huge impact on the atmosphere and exacerbate climate change.
 Pick an alternative mode of transportation and see the countryside!
 There’s no rush to get to the next destination when you’re vagabonding the green way!

 5 Practical Tips for the Green Vagabonder

-Why it Helps You: You save money because you won’t have to buy water.
-Another option (if you can’t drink the local water) is to buy extra-large jugs of water, and leave them at the hostel; fill your bottle with only what you will need that day.
+Why it helps you: You save money because you won’t have to buy water.
+Another option (if you can’t drink the local water) is to buy extra-large jugs of water and leave them at the hostel; fill your bottle with only what you’ll need that day.